odoo/documentation/content/developer/tutorials/getting_started/04_basicmodel.rst

     WARNING rd-demo odoo.modules.loading: The model estate.property has no access rules, consider adding one...
     ...

 If this is the case, then you should be good!
-To be sure, double check with ``psql`` as demonstrated in the **Goal**.
+To be sure, double-check with ``psql`` as demonstrated in the **Goal**.

 .. exercise:: Add a description.